theshoeshiner/JStruct/README.md

 ## Flaws

-Because java cannot represent an unsigned 8 byte integer with a primitive, the unsigned long type ('Q') returns a signed Long.  *The underlying bits are correct* , so the 2's compliment decimal value will not match the desired decimal value.
+Because java cannot represent an unsigned 8 byte integer with a primitive, the unsigned long type ('Q') returns a signed Long.  *The underlying bits are correct* , so the 2's compliment decimal value will not match the expected decimal value.
 If you need the unsigned value you can use the Java 8 function Long.toUnsignedString(n) to convert and store in a BigInteger:

 ```
 BigInteger bi = new BigInteger(Long.toUnsignedString(n));